alexmcnurlin/Team-Zero/doc/README.md

 Here lies documentation for this project

 ## Directory Structure
-* `champion_documents`: Contains the champion document for each team member
+* `champion_documents/`: Contains the champion document for each team member

 ## Coding Style and Conventions